cnunciato/nunciato.org/apps/chris/src/content/words/migrating-from-lightroom-classic-to-cc.md

 Okay!
 Let's make this work.

----

 ## Step 1: Create Two Folders on Your Desktop

 Pretty straightforward.
 Again, I named mine `Exports` and `Originals`.

 ## Step 2: Export Your Dateless Photos

 In Lightroom CC, click **By Date**, then scroll to the **No Date** folder and click it.
 Choose Edit &raquo; Select All, then File &raquo; Save To, then browse to your `Exports` folder and click Choose.
-Let the process finishit'll probably take a few minutes.
+Let the process finish -- it'll probably take a few minutes.

 ## Step 3: Find Your Originals